Experience Overview

 The predominant faith of the residents here is the Lamaistic form of Buddhism in Tibet.
 This is seen clearly in the monastery (gompa) architecture and by the extraordinary number of gods and demons that give order to the daily life of the community.
 Today we'll have a full day of sightseeing to visit the gompas of Thiksey, Taktak and Hemis.
 Hemis Gompa, situated some 48km outside Leh, is the largest and most important monastery in Ladakh, a treasure house of golden statues, gem-studded stupas, rare books, and fine paintings of the Buddha.

-This morning there's the option to do some white water rafting on the Indus River (if water levels permit).
-Lifejackets are provided but we recommend that you're able to swim a minimum of 25 metres unaided.
+This morning there's the option to visit Leh Palace before we head off on our two hour journey to Alchi.
 In the afternoon, we'll visit historic Alchi Gompa.
 Alchi is renowned for its magnificent Kashmiri Buddhist artwork which dates from an earlier period and is quite different from the other frescos in Ladakh.

 Today there are a few optional walks planned.
 The first takes us back across the river to Saspol, then up to the nearby Saspol caves with views across the Indus Valley.
 This afternoon, we can take a slightly longer and very scenic route back down to the Indus Valley after a visit to Rizong Gompa and the nearby nunnery where we might see the nuns sorting and toasting barley depending on the season.